mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 - no private object is added to the inventory

 GRIFFE: **Our recommendation — Test your API declaration early.**
 The sooner you test your API declaration, the better your code base will evolve.
-This will force you to really think about how your API is exposed to yours users.
+This will force you to really think about how your API is exposed to your users.
 This will prevent mistakes like leaving a new object as public while you don't want users to start relying on it, or forgetting to expose a public object in your top-level module or to document it in your API docs.

 ## Linters